BÖNPO DZOGCHEN

 - contemplation of sunlight (nyi 'od), Thögal itself.

 Thögal practice works with the visions (snang ba) which arise from the Primordial State and develop in 4 or 5 stages (snang ba bzhi, snang ba lnga).
-[1] The practice of Thögal enables the practitioner to gain an unequivocal realization that all mental phenomena and external objects are none other than Empty Form (stong gzugs).
-[2]
+[1] The practice of Thögal enables the

 .